Our Vision – Education for the 21st century

 In order to train its students to become digital citizens and future technology pioneers, Roots Millennium remains keenly aware of its responsibility.
 Cooperation in the education sector is the secret to harmonizing new approaches to teaching and ultimately to achieving optimum standards in the best education system in Pakistan.
 One of the cornerstones of the Roots School System 21st Century approach to learning and teaching is to forge international collaborations and achieving the standard ICT curriculum of an international school in Pakistan

-Taking into account today’s evolving education paradigm, Roots School System has customized a specific ICT curriculum in collaboration with Intel Education Pakistan in a first of its kind initiative.
+Taking into account today’s evolving education paradigm, Roots School System has customized a specific best ict curriculum in Pakistan in collaboration with Intel Education Pakistan in a first of its kind initiative.
 Under the authority of the DQCA Department of Quality, Curriculum and Assessments for curriculum design, development, enrichment, benchmarking, and relevance setting, a project office was developed at the Roots school Head Office, which lasted for 1 year with 6 ICT subject specialists and curriculum research officers.

 The introduction of the ICT curriculum represents an important step in our efforts to achieve optimal technological literacy for our schools and students, thus transforming them into digital citizens.

 In Roots school , our world is in constant motion, giving birth to innovation and creativity and thus invoking our students.
-Critical thinking, technology literacy, and teamwork among students will be encouraged by this top class ICT curriculum and thus cultivate their inherent potential.
+Critical thinking, technology literacy, and teamwork among students will be encouraged by this best ict curriculum in pakistan and thus cultivate their inherent potential.

 We believe that the promotion of curriculum, content, and connectivity in information communication technology will enable Pakistan to respond to the evolving needs of the 21st century and help to achieve the cause of digital literacy and the best education system for all as per our national commitment to the MDG 2015 Millennium Development Goals.